Cowboys All-Pro cornerback Trevon Diggs suffers torn ACL in practice

 Dallas Cowboys cornerback Trevon Diggs suffered a torn ACL during practice Thursday.

-The Cowboys announced that the All-Pro is projected to miss the remainder of the season, which includes their game in San Francisco for Sunday Night Football on Oct.
+The Cowboys announced that the All-Pro is projected to miss the remainder of the season, which includes their Week 5 showdown against the 49ers in San Francisco on Sunday Night Football on Oct.
 8.

 "A timetable for Diggs' return to play has not been established, but he is currently projected to miss the remainder of the current season," the Cowboys announced in a statement.